SaadiIftikhar/Smartfrog-Canary/README.md

 ## Running Algorithm Files
 Once the setup is done you will be able to

-1. Run algorithm file for alphanumeric sortting using
+1. Run algorithm file for alphanumeric sorting using

 ```bash
 python alphanumeric_sort.py